John R. Seale

-John Richard Seale (born 1927) is a British venereologist and advocate in the 1980s of the now-discredited theory that HIV which causes AIDS might have been created in a germ-warfare laboratory by gene-editing.
+John Richard Seale (7 August 1927 – 19 April 2020) was a British venereologist and advocate in the 1980s of the now-discredited theory that HIV which causes AIDS might have been created in a germ-warfare laboratory by gene-editing.
 His views and writings were subsequently used to back-up the claims of those that proposed a man-made origin for the virus, and in Soviet propaganda against the United States.
 A collection of papers relating to Seale's views on HIV are held by the Wellcome Collection.

-Early life and family
+Early life and education

-John Seale was born in Exeter in 1927.
+John Richard Seale was born in Exeter on 7 August 1927.
 He received his BA from St John's College, Cambridge, in 1948 and his MB BChir in 1951.
 He became a member of the Royal College of Physicians (MRCP) in 1953.
 Four years later he qualified with an MD.